Table of Contents

 Opals are classified by their base color into white opal, dark or black opal, orange-red fire opal, and colorless crystal opal.
 Black opals are generally the most valuable, followed by fire opals.
 Opals form in weathered rock deposits and are typically found irregularly within sedimentary rock.
 When opal is cut with its host rock, with the opal visible on the front and the sedimentary rock at the back, it is referred to as boulder opal.
 Boulder opals are more affordable but still exhibit beautiful play of color, offering an excellent option for buyers.

-The play of color in opals consists of a spectrum of colors, with large patches of red being the rarest and most valuable.
-The play of color is the primary factor that influences an opal’s value, and it can be categorized into three types based on its pattern:
+The play-of-color in opals displays a spectrum of colors, with large patches of red being the rarest.
+The appearance of this play-of-color is the main factor influencing an opal’s value.
+The play-of-color is classified into three types based on its presentation:

-- Flash: Large, broad areas of color that appear when the gemstone is tilted, resembling splashes of paint.
+2. Flash: Large, broad flashes of color that appear as the gemstone is moved, resembling splashes of ink.